infinitydaemon/cwd-gate/README.md

 * pivpnHOST

 ` This is the public/internet IP address that you have assigned to your WAN port of CWD Blade Appliance.
 By default WireGuard uses this IP and its default port for all generated users.
-For example, pivpnHOST=93.143.102.63 `
+For example, pivpnHOST=93.143.102.63.
+The WireGuard profiles will use this public IP Address endpoint to perform all handshakes. `

 ### Allowing SSH from LAN only ( Change as per your network specifications )